Convoy PQ 16: 30 May – 1 June

-The section of the convoy bound for Archangelsk passed through the Gorlo (throat) into the White Sea.
-As PQ 16 headed for Murmansk it was attacked three times but no ships were hit and two Ju 88s were shot down.
+The section of the convoy bound for Arkhangelsk passed through the Gorlo (throat) into the White Sea.
+As Convoy PQ 16 headed for Murmansk it was attacked three times but no ships were hit and two Ju 88s were shot down.
 At 1:00 p.m.
 Russian Hurricanes began to escort the convoy and at 4:00 p.m. the convoy entered the Kola Inlet.
 The detached section reached the estuary of the Northern Dvina and met the icebreaker Stalin off Sozonoya, spending the next forty hours following it in line astern, during which they were attacked by Ju 87 dive-bombers to no effect.
 Martin could only reply with small-arms fire and armour-piercing ammunition from its main guns but Alynbank managed to fight off the attackers.
 Martin diverted to Vaenga in Kola Bay to replenish ammunition, arriving on 1 June.
-The ships docked at Bakaritsa Quay, 2 mi upstream of Archangelsk on the opposite bank.
+The ships docked at Bakaritsa Quay, 2 mi upstream of Arkhangelsk on the opposite bank.

 Aftermath

 Analysis

-Stephen Roskill, the British official historian wrote in 1962 that the empty ships of QP 12, on a simultaneous return journey from Russia, had a comparatively uneventful passage; one Russian ship had to turn back and the rest reached Reykjavik on 29 May.
+Stephen Roskill, the British official historian, wrote in 1962 that the empty ships of Convoy QP 12, on a simultaneous return journey from Russia, had a comparatively uneventful passage; one Russian ship had to turn back and the rest reached Reykjavik on 29 May.
 Fifty ships had sailed in the convoys, two had turned back and seven had been sunk.
-Tovey, the commander of the Home Fleet, wrote that "This success was beyond expectation." and Admiral Karl Dönitz, the commander of the German U-boat arm (Befehlshaber der Unterseeboote, BdU) acknowledged that the convoy escorts had thwarted the U-boats.
-An exaggerated claim by the Luftwaffe that PQ 16 had been sunk, led Dönitz to the view that aircraft would be more effective in anti-convoy operations during the summer.
-Onslow, the British escort commander wanted more CAM ships or escort carriers and more anti-aircraft ships on Arctic convoys because anti-aircraft defences had become just as important as the defence against U-boats and surface ships, given the greater number of Luftwaffe aircraft based in northern Norway.
+Tovey, the commander of the Home Fleet, wrote that "This success was beyond expectation," Admiral Karl Dönitz, the commander of the German U-boat arm (Befehlshaber der Unterseeboote, BdU) acknowledged that the convoy escorts had thwarted the U-boats.
+An exaggerated claim by the Luftwaffe that Convoy PQ 16 had been sunk, led Dönitz to the view that aircraft would be more effective in anti-convoy operations during the summer.
+Onslow, the British escort commander, wanted more CAM ships or escort carriers and more anti-aircraft ships on Arctic convoys because anti-aircraft defences had become just as important as the defence against U-boats and surface ships, given the greater number of Luftwaffe aircraft based in northern Norway.